jonwangio/Bayes_for_Regression/README.md

 where, _**s**_ can be any arbitrary statement, and _**E**_ is observed evidence(s).
 Without observing any evidence, it is rational to stay with idealized belief denoted as the _prior_ belief _**P(s)**_.
 But if we have observed an evidence, there is something we can do to update our belief.
 One option is to utilize the measurement called the _likelihood_ function that quantifies how our _prior_ belief should manifest the evidence at hand.
 The _likelihood_ function _**P(E|S)**_ together with the _prior_ function _**P(S)**_ help to update our belief once there is more information from the reality.
 The updated belief is called the _posterior_ function of _**S**_, which is _**P(S|E)**_.

-In this small snippet of experiment, the principle of _Bayesian statistics_ is showcased through a prevalent prediction problem: _linear regression_.
+In this small snippet of tutorial, the principle of _Bayesian statistics_ is showcased through a prevalent prediction problem: _linear regression_.

 ## Recap of linear regression in frequentist view